Theory of meaningful stakeholder dialogue

 Inclusion means engaging with the right stakeholders.
 A dialogue is considered inclusive when stakeholders are identified appropriately and effectively, and when they are actively supported in their participation, whether directly or through credible representation.

-By involving the right stakeholders, you ensure that their interests, needs, and first-hand knowledge are heard and considered.
-It is important to not only reach out to stakeholders you already know or have existing relationships with.
-Engaging directly with (or through representatives of) stakeholders, rather than relying solely on distant experts or familiar contacts, allows your company to gather reliable information from the source.
-This approach leads to more sustainable solutions and follow-up actions that are genuinely supported by those affected.
-An inclusive process also strengthens your company’s credibility, demonstrating a willingness to listen to all stakeholders—including those who may be critical of your operations.
+Engaging directly with (or through representatives of) stakeholders, rather than relying solely on distant experts or familiar contacts, allows companies to gather reliable information from the source.
+This approach leads to new perspectives, identification of the relevant risks, and more sustainable solutions and follow-up actions that are genuinely supported by those affected.
+An inclusive process also strengthens a company’s credibility, demonstrating a willingness to listen to all stakeholders—including those who may be critical of your operations.

 Transparency refers to the openness and clarity of communication between a company and its stakeholders about decisions, actions, processes and results during the preparation, implementation and follow-up of a dialogue.

 Transparent communication with stakeholders ensures that they enter into a dialogue with the right expectations.
 They know what can and cannot be achieved and whether their interests are sufficiently recognised and taken into account in the process.
 This generates trust and mutual understanding, provided you take confidentiality and sensitivity into account in the topics discussed.
-Clarity, timeliness, relevance and completeness are important when communicating information transparently.
-In addition, you must communicate in an accessible manner via a communication tool that matches the stakeholders’ preferences.

 Personal contact